 Offer Them Valuable Suggestions

 When you're planting anything it's much easier if you build raised beds.
 It tells you where you're allowed to walk and what you need to avoid.
 Raised beds are even more important when your child is growing vegetables, but they won't even know what they are until you explain it to them.
 Suggest it's a good idea and give them a reason why.
 Don't tell them they must build raised beds or you'll be taking control, but sensible suggestions will never go a miss.
+Adding more design aspects like edging will be a great way to create new opportunities in a child's growing mind.

 They Need To Know When To Harvest